-After starting 43rd due to qualifying being rained out, Patrick calmly moved her way through the field and was in the top-20 and on the lead lap with 66 laps remaining when her car was hit by another and contacted the SAFER Barrier on the inside retaining wall of the frontstretch.
+She finished 29th there in just her fourth career Sprint Cup race in August 2012, but that was hampered by an accident not of her making.
+She started 43rd after qualifying was rained out, then calmly moved her way through the field.
+She was in the top-20 and on the lead lap with 66 laps remaining when her car was hit by another and contacted the inside frontstretch SAFER Barrier.

-She finished 28th in March 2013 and then 26th last August.
-This past March, she finished 18th, her best yet.
+Patrick finished 28th in March 2013 and then 26th that August.
+In 2014, she finished 18th in April and ended up 27th in August.